Methodology

 - Conventional Sense: The term's contemporary, often diluted or shifted usage.

 - Essential Meaning: The restored, morphologically-grounded definition used consistently within this lexicon.
-This duality acknowledges linguistic reality while creating a protected space for precise philosophical argument.

 Where direct morphology is insufficient, the method identifies functional cognates—terms from other languages or traditions that fulfill an identical conceptual role.
 This builds a cross-linguistic web of meaning, reinforcing the recovered essence and demonstrating its universality beyond a single lexical tradition.